christianromney/dotfiles2/README.md

 This project contains my personal dotfiles collection.
 My primary machine is Mac OS X, but most of this stuff should work equally well under Linux (with a few alias exceptions).

-I use GNU stow to manage the symlinks in this repository, and the `install.sh` script depends on it.
+I use GNU stow to manage the symlinks in this repository, and the `homesync` script depends on it.
 (It's available through Homebrew).

 [![endorse](http://api.coderwall.com/xmlblog/endorsecount.png)](http://coderwall.com/xmlblog)